 - Can your home or your parent’s home safely meet your parent’s needs?
 Are there stairs?
 Are bathrooms wide enough for a walker or wheelchair?
-Can he easily get out of bed?
-Will he have privacy, yet be able to easily call for assistance?
+Can they easily get out of bed?
+Will they have privacy, yet be able to call for assistance easily?

 - Do you have a plan in place if an emergency occurs?